 - Target recent attenders by promoting subscription packages to encourage re-attendance

 - Suggest that locals ‘Bring a Friend for Five Dollars’ and potentially target them last minute

 - Incentivize lapsed attenders with a welcome back offer

 Tracking each segment from the beginning of the process will allow you to analyze the effectiveness of your approach.
 Understanding of how audience members have progressed through your segments at the end of the season will provide the basis for ongoing refinement of the model.

 The model above is just one example.
 The options are endless and the way you segment needs to be right for your organization.
 Robust analytics and a user-friendly system will make things easier.

 One final tip: as you create segments, set clear definitions and be sure to avoid overlap.
 Otherwise you risk confusing people with multiple, un-targeted communications.
 Sticking with it can work wonders.

 Michael Nabarro is CEO at Spektrix.
-Spektrix is proudly sponsoring Digital Marketing Boot Camp for the Arts 2015.
+Spektrix was a sponsor at Digital Marketing Boot Camp for the Arts in 2015.